Bio

 Although I’ve mentioned that 2025 saw him add Arena shows “in the round” (to his UK / Ire Laughs Funny tour) he had performed shows of his own in this format in the past.
 From September 2024, for example, he had toured Canadian Arenas, with his mate Jim Jefferies, on the Charm Offensive tour (here) and he’s gigged in many Arenas around Europe, over the years.

-It should be noted that he didn’t tour Canada, with Jim, for anything other than the love of comedy and to get to spend time with an old friend (Jim lived in the UK for a decade, back in the day).
+It should be noted that he didn’t tour Canada, with Jim, for anything other than the love of comedy and to get to spend time with an old friend (Jim lived and worked in the UK for a decade, back in the day).

 As another outlet for his writing (like putting out 2 books and co-writing a film is not enough – here) August 2025 saw him open an account on Substack (see here).
 Plus, a 3rd book is on the way – see the Author / Writer section, below.